SwedbankPay/developer.swedbankpay.com/_includes/enterprise.md

 not require the last 4/5 digits of the payer's social security number (SSN), for instance.

 Below you can see an example of the payment window with and without Enterprise.
 In the first image, the SSN is removed altogether because the payer is authenticated by the merchant.
 In the bottom image, the last 4/5 digits of the SSN are required.

+## How It Looks

 {:.text-center}
-![One-Click Payments without SSN][enterprise-no-ssn]{:width="475" height="385"}
+![Payments without SSN][enterprise-no-ssn]{:width="475" height="385"}

 {:.text-center}
 ![Payments with SSN][enterprise-with-ssn]{:width="475" height="460"}